Server instances that you want to use for Group Replication must satisfy the following requirements.

 InnoDB Storage Engine.
 Data must be stored in the

 InnoDBtransactional storage engine.
 Transactions are executed optimistically and then, at commit time, are checked for conflicts.
 If there are conflicts, in order to maintain consistency across the group, some transactions are rolled back.
 This means that a transactional storage engine is required.
 Moreover,

-The following options must be configured on server instances that are members of a group.
+The following options must be configured as shown on server instances that are members of a group.

 Binary Log Active.
 Set

 --log-bin[=log_file_name].
-MySQL Group Replication replicates binary log contents, therefore the binary log needs to be on for it to operate.
-This option is enabled by default.
+From MySQL 8.0, binary logging is enabled by default, and you do not need to specify this option unless you want to change the name of the binary log files.
+Group Replication replicates the binary log's contents, therefore the binary log needs to be on for it to operate.
 See Section 5.4.4, “The Binary Log”.

 Binary Log Row Format.
 Set

 binlog_format=row.
 This setting is the default, so you do not need to specify it.
 Group Replication relies on the row-based replication format to propagate changes consistently among the servers in the group, and extract the necessary information to detect conflicts among transactions that execute concurrently in different servers in the group.
 From MySQL 8.0.19, the

 REQUIRE_ROW_FORMATsetting is automatically added to Group Replication's channels to enforce the use of row-based replication when the transactions are applied.
 See Section 17.2.1, “Replication Formats” and Section 17.3.3, “Replication Privilege Checks”.